 The time has come.

-The annual 3-day business convention that everyone has talking about is on the horizon.
-Or maybe it’s a last-minute company social that someone thought would be great to plan without warning.
+The annual 3-day business convention that everyone has been talking about is on the horizon.
+Or maybe it’s a last-minute company social that someone thought would be great to schedule without warning.

 You realize that your one person planning crew seems to lack direction.
-For all sake and purposes, your lone crew may even be lacking a starting point.
+In fact, your lone crew may even be lacking a starting point.

 If we were to ask you what was one of the most stressful jobs out there, event planning may not be first to come to mind.
 That’s because event planning requires a lot of attention.

-Statistics have ranked event planning as one of the most stressful jobs in the past couple years since 2016.
+Statistics have ranked event planning as one of the most stressful jobs since 2016.